Anderson Dam Seismic Retrofit Project FAQ – Sept. 2024

 Q: What is Valley Water doing to reduce public safety risks until the new dam is constructed?

 A: Valley Water continues to work closely with state and federal regulators to maximize public safety.
 Anderson Reservoir has been operating at levels required by regulators so that if the dam were to slump during an earthquake, the top of the dam would still remain higher than the water levels behind the dam.
-Valley Water’s priority is to construct a low-level outlet that would allow quick reservoir drawdown, providing greater control over the water levels and increased public safety.
+Valley Water’s priority is to compete construction of the new outlet that will allow quick reservoir drawdown, providing greater control over the water levels and increased public safety.

 <span class="translation_missing" title="translation missing: en-US.projects.blog_posts.show.load_comment_text">Load Comment Text</span>